thejokeson-you/thejokeson-you/README.md

 Feel free to look around my profile if you want to see what work I've been up to!

+## Current Project
+A client-server model in Python that can handle multiple connection instances using the `selectors` module.
 ## Contact Me